 The green hills of Norway are a phenomenal place to hike and the epic cliffs you find in this area are just out of this world.
-Check out the steep Preikestolen Cliff or Trolltunga- The Troll’s Tongue.
+Check out the steep Preikestolen Cliff or Trolltunga- The Troll’s Tongue, located in a Norway national park.
 Who doesn’t like a little Troll’s Tongue on a long hiking trail?

 The Snowman Trek, Bhutan